 The speed is so fast that it feels as if the computer is executing all the jobs at once.
-In a Multiprogramming OS, the CPU switches the processing from one job to another so fast it could process each job.
+In a Multiprogramming OS, the CPU switches the processing from one job to another so fast it can process each job.
 This operating system is an ideal approach to resource management with maximum resource utilization.

 5. Time-sharing Operating System

 With the Time-sharing OS, users at different locations or terminals can access the same computer at the same time.
 Here, the CPU uses the switching mechanism that helps it to switch from one job to another so that each job gets equal processing time.
 The time each job gets to process is referred to as quantum.
 When the time interval of one job gets over, the processor switches to another job.

 6. Multiprocessing Operating System

-Because of multiple CPUs, this kind of operating system does not follow the switching method.
+Because of multiple CPUs, this type of operating system does not follow the switching method.
 Instead, it performs parallel execution.
-We use this kind of operating system when we have many jobs to perform and the single CPU switching takes much more time to execute all the processes.
-These days all the systems use this type of operating system, such as octa-core processors and dual-core processors.
+We use this kind of operating system when we have many jobs to perform, as the single CPU switching takes much more time to execute all the processes.
+As multiple tasks execute simultaneously on multiple processors, the overall time required to complete tasks is reduced and results in the system's performance.